leadingsystems/lsjs/README.md

 - MVC (-ish)

-- powerful templating system that is designe especially for people who like the way that PHP code can be used to create HTML output and want the same, easy way to create HTML output with JS.
+- powerful templating system that is designed especially for people who like the way that PHP code can be used to create HTML output and want the same, easy way to create HTML output with JS.